alphagov/govuk-developer-docs/source/manual/on-call.html.md

 The steps above are outlined in the [On call template Trello card](https://trello.com/c/mK6p8hH4/977-on-call-checklist), which developers should drill when given [Production Admin access](https://docs.publishing.service.gov.uk/manual/rules-for-getting-production-access.html#when-you-get-production-admin-access).
 Developers should speak to the 2nd line tech lead(s) if they have any issues with the above steps.

+You may also want to set to be notified for every new message in the [#govuk-incident](https://gds.slack.com/archives/CAH9L36LR) Slack channel, but this is strictly optional.
+People should not expect to be able to contact you on Slack during your shift.
+You can change your Slack notification settings by clicking “Change notifications” and selecting “All new messages”.

 ## Things that may result in you being contacted